IDAES/idaes-pse/.github/PULL_REQUEST_TEMPLATE.md

-**NOTE:** When this PR is approved, you *must* do the following to run all integration tests, so it can be merged:
+**NOTE:** When this PR is approved, you *must* do the following so it can be merged:
-* Add, on its own line, the number of this PR to the file: `.circleci/approved_pr.txt`
+* Add the "approved" tag to the pull-request
-* Commit and push the change
+* Trigger tests by pushing a commit or manually re-running in CircleCI

-At this point, you should see the tests named "integration" are running.
+* Wait for the full (integration) test suite to succeed

 ----
 ## Fixes